msotoodeh/asymmetric-passwords/README.md

 With this approach:

     1. Passwords stay private.
         a.
-Do not need to share passwords with anyone.
-Public keys will be given instead.
+Public keys will be used instead of passwords.
         b.
+Trust-No-One, no third-party involvement.
+        c.
 Passwords do not cross the line.
-        c.
-Protection against eavesdropping on network connections.
     2. Promote enforcement of time-based access control.
         a.
-Protection against replay attacks
+Protection against replay attacks.
         b.
-Protects against token-reuse (One-time tokens).
+Protection against token-reuse (One-time tokens).
-    3. Server side security breaches do not compromise user accounts.
+        c.
+Option to use server time (Date from HTML response header).
+    3. Improve server side security.
         a.
-Leaked user public keys do not compromise account access information.
+No shared secret.
+Knowledge of public keys do not lead to account compromise.
         b.
 Protection against insider threats.
         c.
 Public keys can be stored in clear.
         d.
 No need for secure connection during login process.